-Mark’s experience at both mid-size and large law firms, as well as his time clerking with the Grand Jury and Major Crimes units of the Pennsylvania Office of Attorney General, informs his approach as a versatile, pragmatic and aggressive litigator.
+Mark previously clerked with the Grand Jury and Major Crimes units of the Pennsylvania Office of Attorney General.
 While in law school, he won the Rutgers Law mock trial competition and served as a member of the Rutgers National Trial Advocacy Team.
-His pro bono practice focuses on assisting United States military veterans through the Military Assistance Project, as well as the representation of indigent criminal defendants in state court proceedings.
+His pro bono practice focuses on aiding US military veterans through the Military Assistance Project, as well as representing indigent criminal defendants in state court proceedings.

 Represented an international e-commerce company in multiple Department of Labor investigations concerning alleged health and safety violations in distribution facilities throughout North America.
 Successfully convinced government regulators that no charges were warranted and/or that citations should be vacated after issuance.